Sega Saturn Architecture

 No BIOS?

-Unlike the PlayStation whose ROM chip bundled a BIOS, which in turn exposed APIs for programmers to use.
-The Saturn’s ROM is often called ‘IPL’ presumably since its main job is to bootstrap the game and run the shell.
-However, the latter still stores some routines (called services) to manipulate the hardware (such as managing save data and power control).
-It even implements a ‘semaphore’! (used to synchronise operations that involve multiple processors at the same time).
+However, the IPL ROM also stores some routines (called services) to manipulate the hardware, such as managing save data and power control.
+It even implements a semaphore mechanism for synchronising operations across multiple processors simultaneously.
 Hence, that part of the ROM is called System program.

 Games